huzeyann/BrainDecodesDeepNets/README.md

 ```

 ### Automatic caching
 Caching offer speed up by trading memory consumption. `PLModel(cached=True)` will enable automatic caching of local_tokans and global_tokens returned by the image backbone model.
 The tokens will be computed only once and stay in the RAM (not VRAM), a 12-layer 768-dim model takes ~20G of RAM for caching.
-No cache will stored to the hard disk, cache will be deleted after running.
+No cache will stored to the hard disk, cache is stored in RAM and deleted after running.

 ---